theoccupied/TC-comp-1/README.md

 No more than 1 architecture may be used to complete all the levels.
 If you submit more than 1 architecture, the most recent architecture submitted will be the one that is verified, unless it was submitted ACR.

+Every architecture only needs to connect to an 8 bit input and an 8 bit output.
+No other I/O is required.

 Every architecture should have these minimum specs (the visible challenges are designed to all but force this):
   - 16 bit or larger arithmetic ops
   - 8 bit or larger logic ops